NTNU-IMT/stormbird/book/src/sectional_models/foil_model.md

 - `cd_second_order_factor`: Factor to give the drag coefficient a second order term.
 This is zero by default.
 - `cd_max_after_stall`: The maximum drag coefficient after stall.
 - `cd_power_after_stall`: Power factor for the harmonic dependency of the drag coefficient after stall.
 Set to 1.6 by default.
+- `mean_positive_stall_angle`: The mean stall angle for positive angles of attack, which is the mean angle where the model transitions from pre-stall to post-stall behavior.
+The default value is 20 degrees.
-- `mean_stall_angle`: The mean stall angle, which is the mean angle where the model transitions from pre-stall to post-stall behavior.
+- `mean_negative_stall_angle`: The mean stall angle for negative angles of attack, which is the mean angle where the model transitions from pre-stall to post-stall behavior.
 The default value is 20 degrees.
 - `stall_range`: The range of the stall transition.
 The default value is 6 degrees.
 - `cl_changing_aoa_factor`: Factor to model lift due to the time derivative of the angle of attack.
 This is zero by default, and therefore not used.
 - `added_mass_factor`: Factor to model added mass due to accelerating flow around the foil.
 Set to zero by default.